Seekh kebabs for best-laid plans

 In a food processor, whizz the ginger, garlic, fresh coriander and mint together with one quarter of the mince and half the egg.
 You want to grind the meat to a creamy smooth paste.
 Then remove this into a large mixing bowl and blitz another quarter of the meat with the remaining egg.

 Now, add in the remaining meat in the mixing bowl with the spices and salt and go in with your fingers mixing the whole lot.
 You want the ground meat and the mince to integrate well together so no one notices that you cheated by not grinding half the mince.

 Cover this bowl and chill for about an hour or more if you can.
 I had a quick beauty sleep.

 When you’re ready to go, dampen your hand and divide the mixture into 15 even size lumps.
 A moist hand will prevent the mixture from sticking to your hands.
 Then take each lump and shape it like a sausage around each skewer.
 Keep wetting your palm to make this process really easy.

 Finally BBQ or grill on a high flame for 20 minutes turning every 5 minutes to ensure even cooking.
 Enjoy piping hot with a green chutney.
 Preferably in the company of friends…

-This entry was posted on Wednesday, August 20th, 2008 at 2:15 pm and is filed under Entertaining, Highlights, Lamb (or goat), Meat, Summer specials.
+This entry was posted on Wednesday, August 20th, 2008 at 2:15 pm and is filed under Entertaining, Highlights, Lamb, Meat, Summer specials.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.